 1. Classic Minimalism

-Firstly, this classic music festival look features two fashion staples: high-waisted denim shorts and a simple plain tee.
-Finish it off with Hunter’s original khaki wellies or dupes to epitomise elegant minimalism — Kate Moss-style.
+Firstly, a classic music festival look features two fashion staples: high-waisted denim shorts and a simple plain tee.
+Finish it off with Hunter’s original khaki wellies or dupes to epitomise elegant minimalism Kate Moss-style.

 (Sometimes it’s worth the hassle for how chic they look!)